TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UserSettingsConfiguration/Reference/Typo3UserSettingsCtrl/Index.rst

 $TYPO3\_USER\_SETTINGS['ctrl']
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just like with the $TCA, the “ctrl” section contains some general options that affect the global rendering of the form.
+Just like with the $TCA, the "ctrl" section contains some general options that affect the global rendering of the form.

 .. ### BEGIN~OF~TABLE ###